endail/hx711/README.md

 - `void useDelays( bool use )`.
 If true, _very_ short delays will be used during the period during which bits are read from the HX711 chip.
 These delays conform to the datasheet's specifications.
 On a Raspberry Pi, using delays is not likely to be useful unless, for some reason, the CPU is _too_ fast.
 For that reason, the default is not to use them.

+- `bool isUsingDelays( )`.
+Returns true if delays are in use.
+See above.

 - `void setFormat( Format bitFormat )`.
 Defines the format of bits when read from the HX711 chip.
 Either `Format::MSB` (most significant bit first - the default) or `Format::LSB` (least significant bit first).

 - `Format getFormat( )`.
 Returns the `Format` currently being used.